 Clinic abstractors collect data from medical records either by extracting the data from an electronic medical record (EMR) via data query or from abstraction of paper-based medical records.
-Medical groups completed numerous quality checks before data was submitted to MNCM.
+Medical groups complete numerous quality checks before data submission.
 Detailed instructions for medical groups/clinics conducting quality checks are provided in the 2018 DDS Guides.
-All appropriate Health Insurance Portability and Accountability Act (HIPAA) requirements are followed.
+All appropriate Health Insurance Portability and Accountability (HIPAA) requirements are followed.

 An extensive validation process is conducted by MNCM staff including pre-submission data certification, post submission data quality checks of all files, and audits of the data source for selected clinics.
-For medical record audits, MNCM uses the National Committee for Quality Assurance's (NCQA) "8 and 30" File Sampling Procedure, developed in 1996 in consultation with Johns Hopkins University.
+For medical record audits, MNCM uses NCQA's "8 and 30" File Sampling Procedure, developed in 1996 in consultation with Johns Hopkins University.
 For a detailed description of this procedure, see www.ncqa.org.
 Audits are conducted by trained MNCM auditors who are independent of medical groups and/or clinics.
 The validation process ensures that the data are reliable, complete and consistent.